c1aire1ancaster/skimd-it-news-be/README.md

 ## Project Summary:

-A news service that allows people to create user accounts and then perform CRUD methods on topics, articles and article comments.
-Users can also vote on articles and comments.
+A news service API that implements a range of CRUD methods on news articles, article comments, news topics and users.

 ---